adlnet/xAPI-Spec/xAPI.md

     * For version 1.0.0 of this specification, this means that "1.0.0" MUST be included;
     "0.9" and "0.95" MAY be included.
 (For the purposes of this requirement, "0.9" and "0.95" are considered major versions.)
+* Additional properties MUST NOT be added to this object outside of extensions and each property MUST occur only once.
 * An LRS SHOULD allow unauthenticated access to this resource
 * An LRS MUST NOT reject requests based on their version header as would otherwise be required by <a href="#apiversioning"/>6.2 API Versioning</a>.